N\'eel vector controlled charge and spin transport in altermagnetic junctions: Summary and conclusion

-We have investigated electron transport across junctions involving altermagnets by analyzing two distinct regimes - the strong altermagnetic and weak altermagnetic phases.
-For each case, we calculate both the charge and spin conductivities as functions of angle between the N\'eel vectors $\theta$.
+We have investigated electron transport across junctions involving altermagnets by analyzing two distinct regimes - the strong and weak phases.
+For each case, we calculate the charge and spin conductivities as functions of the angle between the N\'eel vectors $\theta$.
 In the strong AM regime, the total charge conductivity gradually decreases and eventually vanishes as $\theta$ approaches $\pi$.
 In contrast, for the weak AM case, the charge conductivity remains finite even at $\theta = \pi$, reflecting the partial spin polarization characteristic of the weak phase.
 Similarly, the spin conductivity on the left and right AM electrodes are identical in the strong AM regime, signifying symmetric spin transport, whereas in the weak AM phase this symmetry is lost except when $\theta = 0$.

-To further explore the transport behavior, we introduce a normal metal between the two AM layers and study the variation of charge conductivity versus chemical potential and the NM length for both phases.
+To further explore the transport behavior, we introduced a normal metal between the two AM layers and studied the variation of charge conductivity versus chemical potential and the NM length for both phases.
+The chemical potential of the central NM can be changed by application of an external gate voltage.
 The conductivity exhibits clear Fabry–P\'erot type oscillations originating from quantum interference between multiple reflections at the AM/NM interfaces.
 The oscillation frequency is noticeably higher in the weak AM case and lower in the strong AM, consistent with the difference in the effective wavevectors and spin-dependent potentials of the two regimes.
 Moreover, in the strong AM phase, the transport is almost completely dominated by up-spin electrons, demonstrating strong spin selectivity, while in the weak AM phase, both spin channels contribute significantly to the overall conductivity.
-This distinction highlights the tunable nature of spin-dependent transport in altermagnetic materials, where varying the angle between N\'eel vectors of two AMs can effectively control the degree of spin filtering and interference characteristics.
+The charge and spin conductivites of the system are tunable in altermagnetic materials, by varying the angle between N\'eel vectors of two AMs.